makgill/pc/_posts/2021-08-21-aphorisms.md

 <br>

 <p>15.
-Question to the racists: what possible duty can I owe to the lowest white man?</p>
+Question to the racists: what possible duty can I owe to the lowest of my race?</p>

 <br>